Pines & Armstrong, Fostering Innovation

 The Community Matters

-“Coming into the ER is the most expensive and least desirable doctor’s visit possible,” agrees Armstrong.
+“Coming into the ER is the most expensive and least desirable doctor’s visit possible,” agrees Brad.
 “People need to understand that a healthy lifestyle and a regular visit to a primary care doctor are what make a healthy community.
 The hospital can’t be responsible for making that happen, but it has taken the lead, serving as an initiator of the changing care model.
 Technology can be a key part of the solution.”

 Patients admitted to MLKCH often have complex, chronic conditions that require a special kind of attention to ensure that they return home with health and habits they can sustain.
 For these patients, the hospital has developed an innovative, team-based approach, one that begins upon admission and continues through discharge.
 The MLKCH care management team includes a range of medical professionals, from nurse manager and physician to pharmacist and care coordinator, all of whom participate in the patient’s recovery.

-“We’re fortunate to start from zero,” Armstrong remarks about such practices.
+“We’re fortunate to start from zero,” Brad remarks about such practices.
 “This community hasn’t been well-served in the past, but it now has the opportunity to receive care delivered in a way that is progressive and effective.”

 A Bond to South LA

-As for Armstrong, the time he spent creating and managing the first technology platform for the Watts Health Center in the 1980s grounded his commitment and understanding of the needs of the community.
+As for Brad, the time he spent creating and managing the first technology platform for the Watts Health Center in the 1980s grounded his commitment and understanding of the needs of the community.
 “I’ve spent decades trying to use technology to make peoples’ lives better,” he says.
 “South LA will always hold a special place in my heart.”